Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Symmetry Properties and Generators of Conformal Quantum Mechanics (CQM): Hamiltonian Formulation

 \subsection{Equivalence Classes of the Generalized Generators and Hamiltonian $H_{G}$}

-An important property follows from the functional form of Eqs.~(\ref{eq:G-as-Hamiltonian})--(\ref{eq:G-as-Hamiltonian_tilde}): for each given value of $\Delta$, there is a continuous range of linear combinations $G$ with values of $u$, $v$, and $w$ that give rise to the same effective Hamiltonian $H_{G} (\mathbf{q}, \mathbf{p} )$.
-For all generators $G$ that have the same value of $\Delta$, the corresponding effective Hamiltonians are identical and yield equivalent models within the theory, with identical dynamical evolutions with respect to $\tau$, as well as equivalent spectral properties (up to a possible rescaling of the spectrum).
-Thus, the theory is organized in equivalence classes labeled by the value of the discriminant $\Delta$.
-Moreover, these classes are further categorized in the three types of operator behavior: $\Delta \lessgtr 0$ and $\Delta =0$.
+Equations~(\ref{eq:G-as-Hamiltonian})--(\ref{eq:G-as-Hamiltonian_tilde}) establish the Hamiltonian formulation of the generalized generators $G$, which are initially defined on the Lie algebra $so(2,1)$.
+The Hamiltonian $H_{G}$ is generated by a surjective mapping that endows them with a functional form with respect to the transformed canonical variables~(\ref{eq:G_Q-field}) and (\ref{eq:momentum-p_q}), such that its values only depend on the discriminant $\Delta$.
+As a result, there is a continuous range of linear combinations $G$, with values of $u$, $v$, and $w$ with the same discriminant, that give rise to the same effective Hamiltonian $H_{G} (\mathbf{r}, \mathbf{p} )$.
+Moreover, the generators $G$ define equivalence classes via the relation $G_{1} \simeq G_{2}$ iff $H_{G_{1}} =H_{G_{2}}$, which identifies them by the same values of $\Delta$ (i.e., $\Delta_{1} = \Delta_{2}$).
+This equivalence relation produces surprising connections between apparently distinct operators, such as, for example, $H$ and $K$, or $D$ and $S'$.
+The corresponding effective Hamiltonians are identical and yield equivalent models within the theory, with identical dynamical evolutions with respect to $\tau$, as well as equivalent spectral properties.
+Therefore, for our main purposes, we can assume that $G$ and $H_G$ are identified without any further qualifications: the Hamiltonian/Lagrangian frameworks directly lead to the path integral and the spectral properties, and the practical use of an equal sign (instead of $\simeq$) is fully justified for the remainder of this paper.

+In summary, the theory is organized in equivalence classes labeled by the value of the discriminant $\Delta$.
+Moreover, these classes are further categorized in the three types of operator behavior: $\Delta \lessgtr 0$ and $\Delta =0$ (elliptic, hyperbolic, and parabolic), whose distinct properties can be understood from the change in sign of the quadratic potential in Eq.~(\ref{eq:G-as-Hamiltonian_tilde}).
+These behaviors define a coarser equivalence relation leading to the three distinct broad classes of operators.

 Regarding the spectral characterization of operators that we are addressing in this paper, the primary goal is to fully determine the eigenstates and eigenvalues of the generalized conformal generator $G$.
 We denote its eigenvalues as $\hbar \mathfrak{g}$, where $\mathfrak{g} $ is dimensionless; then, from Eq.~(\ref{eq:G-as-Hamiltonian}), it follows that